EdgeGallery/docs/Projects/Developer/Developer_Interfaces.md

 ```

 ### 5.6 GET all EdgeGalleryCapability by groupid
-Gey all EdgeGalleryCapability by  groupid
+Get all EdgeGalleryCapability by  groupid
 ```
 Resource URI: /mec/developer/v1/capability-groups/{groupId}
 ```